taislin/cosmotactics/ROADMAP.md

 ---

+## Roadmap to 1.0.0

 ### **v0.3.0: The Foundation Update**

 _Focus: Solidifying the core game loop and adding essential quality-of-life features._

 -   [x] **Persistent & Bidirectional Levels:** Implement a state-saving system for visited levels, allowing players to travel up and down between floors.
--   [ ] **Expanded Mission Objectives:** Introduce a basic "Objective & Evac" mission type where the squad must complete a goal and return to the shuttle to win.
+-   [x] **Expanded Mission Objectives:** Introduce a basic "Objective & Evac" mission type where the squad must complete a goal and return to the shuttle to win.
 -   [x] **In-Game Quick Guide:** Fully integrate the Quick Start guide into the main menu for easy access.
 -   [x] **Thematic Level Start:** Add the squad's shuttle as a multi-tile, static object at the start of Level 0 for better immersion.
 -   [ ] **Expanded Arsenal:** Add a selection of new weapons with unique mechanics (e.g., Shotguns, Stun Weapons) to increase tactical variety.